 - Setting common development and business goals

 Prototypes also serve as foundational blueprints for any project.
-They promote a collaborative environment for every stakeholder, from project managers and designers, allowing them to arrive at a well-defined product vision and strike the right balance between business and development objectives.
+They promote a collaborative environment for the entire development team — from project managers to testers — and every stakeholder, allowing them to arrive at a well-defined product vision, strike the right balance between business and development objectives, and remain on the same page throughout the project.

 - Facilitating fundraising